What is RDP and How to use it?

 How does RDP work?

 By connecting the remote desktop and the client device, it opens a dedicated channel between the two.
 This sets a straight path between the two networks.
-An RDP enabled application or service collects the data for it to be transmitted.
+An RDP enabled application or service collects the data for it to transmitted.
 The Microsoft Communications service connects all the data to an RDP channel.
 The RDP data is later encrypted by the OS and it is later transmitted.

-All the activities related to RDP are handled by the Terminal Service Device Redirector Driver.
+All the activities related to RDP handled by the Terminal Service Device Redirector Driver.
 RDP is part of this server which handles all the user interface, transfers, encryption etc. The protocol of TCP/IP is solely based on this.

-The data that is sent over the RDP channel includes mouse movements, keystrokes, desktop display, and other information that is necessary for the remote desktop session.
-For example, when a user clicks on an icon on their remote desktop, this action is transmitted to the desktop computer, which then executes the command and sends back the updated display to the client device.
+The data that sent over the RDP channel includes mouse movements, keystrokes, desktop display, and other information that is necessary for the remote desktop session.
+For example, when a user clicks on an icon on their remote desktop, this action transmitted to the desktop computer, which then executes the command and sends back the updated display to the client device.

 Because of this process, there may be some slight delays or lags when using RDP, especially if the internet connection is slow or unstable.
-However, RDP is designed to optimize the performance and quality of the remote desktop session by using various techniques, such as compression, caching, bandwidth management, and adaptive graphics.
+However, RDP designed to optimize the performance and quality of the remote desktop session by using various techniques, such as compression, caching, bandwidth management, and adaptive graphics.

 What are the benefits of RDP?